 If you and your family are thinking of exploring the roads this year, chances are you are not alone.
 It turns out that millions of Americans are planning road trips this year.
-In fact, the year 2020 is being dubbed ‘the year of the road trip.
+In fact, the year 2020 was dubbed ‘the year of the road trip.
 Around 1 in 3 Americans are planning a road trip this year by themselves- or with their families in tow.
 For families with teens, planning the perfect American road trip can take a lot of planning.
 Most teens love the idea of traveling, but they tend to loathe the idea of spending long periods in the car, especially with their entire family instead of exploring their independence.
 To skip the complaining and keep everyone happy, here’s what you need to know for a road trip with teens in the backseat.

 Planning The Trip: Let Your Teen Take The Reins On The Planning